knupel/Rope_examples/README.md

 [download](https://github.com/StanLepunK/Rope/blob/master/build_rope/Rope.zip)

 ## warning
 all sketches are not updated to the last `Rope_framework`.
-If you're in this case remove the all the `Z_R...pde` tab and replace the tab Z_R from https://github.com/StanLepunK/Rope_framework
+If you're in this case remove the all the `Z_R...pde` tabs and replace the tab Z_R from https://github.com/StanLepunK/Rope_framework